Our Curriculum

 - The development of skills and attitudes which will help the children achieve economic well-being in the future.

 The outdoor environment is considered an opportunity for active learning for all our pupils.
-The school grounds have been developed so they can enrich different curriculum areas, particularly science.
+The school grounds continue to be developed so they can enrich different curriculum areas, particularly science.

 Pupils have opportunities to share their learning with each other, their parents and carers and other learners through school-based and external exhibitions, performances, competitions and events involving other schools.
 Developing their independence and motivation as learners and their sense of responsibility as future citizens is at the heart of all our teaching and learning.